 Possible Symptoms for Strep Throat

 If you have strep throat, your throat might look red and raw.
 White or yellow spots could develop on your tonsils, and the glands in your neck might swell.
-You may experience nausea, vomiting, or chills.
+You may experience nausea, vomiting, or chills, according to Mayo Clinic.
 Strep throat can make swallowing painful.
-People with strep throat could lose their appetite or find it difficult to eat regular meals.
+People with strep throat could lose their appetite or find it difficult to eat regular meals, according to Healthline.

 Strep throat can also develop into a condition called scarlet fever.
 Symptoms of scarlet fever include a sore throat, high fever, and a bright red rash on the face, arms, and trunk.
-Left untreated, scarlet fever can cause permanent damage to your heart or kidneys.
+Left untreated, scarlet fever can cause permanent damage to your heart or kidneys, according to Mayo Clinic.

 Possible Strep Throat Treatment Options

 Once a strep test has confirmed the diagnosis of strep throat, doctors usually prescribe antibiotics to treat strep throat.
-Left untreated, strep throat could lead to life-threatening health complications, including pneumonia, meningitis, or toxic shock syndrome.
+Left untreated, strep throat could lead to life-threatening health complications, including pneumonia, meningitis, or toxic shock syndrome, according to MedicineNet.
 Fortunately, antibiotics can help clear up the infection, halt the spread of strep throat, and reduce your risk of developing complications.

 If your doctor prescribes antibiotics, be sure to take the medication as directed.
 Don’t skip doses, and don’t stop taking the medication without your doctor’s permission.
-Don’t share the medicine with friends or family members.
-Failing to take your medication correctly can result in your infection coming back.
+Don’t share the medicine with friends or family members—even if they have the same symptoms.
+Failing to take your medication correctly can result in your infection coming back, according to Mayo Clinic.

-You can catch strep throat more than once.
-If you recover from strep throat, it’s important to stay away from other people who have strep or you could contract the illness again.
+You can catch strep throat more than once, according to the CDC.
+If you recover from strep throat, it’s important to stay away from other people who have strep, or you could contract the illness again.
 It’s also important to sterilize or replace personal care items such as toothbrushes after you recover from strep throat.

-Once you start taking antibiotics, you usually start to feel better within a few days.
-In the meantime, you might be able to treat your symptoms with over-the-counter throat lozenges or throat sprays.
-Gargling with warm salt water can also help clear up the infection and provide relief from painful symptoms.
+Once you start taking antibiotics, you usually start to feel better within a few days, according to the CDC.
+In the meantime, you might be able to alleviate your symptoms with over-the-counter pain relievers, throat lozenges, or throat sprays.
+Gargling with warm salt water can also help clear up the infection and provide relief from painful symptoms, according to Healthline.
 Ask your doctor or pharmacist for other recommendations for at-home treatments.